 There are numerous recipes that use this 50/50 mixture prior to shampoo to help with coat quality.
-Two tablespoons of apple cider vinegar can be added to a quart of water and applied after shampooing, without rinsing off, for an added benefit of repelling pests and longer-lasting coat benefits.
+Add two tablespoons of apple cider vinegar to a quart of water and apply after shampooing, without rinsing off, for an added benefit of repelling pests and a healthier coat.
 Make sure to do a 24-hour spot test prior to this to ensure your dog tolerates the treatment.

-When using apple cider vinegar, the organic version with the “mother” should be used for health benefits.
-This refers to the yeast and bacteria that is formed during fermentation.
-This form of apple cider vinegar is raw, unpasteurized, and unheated and contains the enzymes and live factors that make it beneficial for dog’s health.
+When using apple cider vinegar, use the organic version with the “mother” for the most health benefits.
+The mother refers to the yeast and bacteria formed during fermentation.
+This type of apple cider vinegar is raw, unpasteurized, and unheated, containing the enzymes and live factors that make it beneficial for dog’s health.
 The label will indicate if the “mother” is present in that product.

 For GI issues, like excessive gas or burping in dogs, using the liquid version of apple cider vinegar is the most beneficial.
-Adding 1/4 to 1/2 tsp of apple cider vinegar to the water bowl or food once a day is recommended.
+Add 1/4 to 1/2 tsp of apple cider vinegar to your dog’s water bowl or food once a day.
 If adding to the water, ensure there is a water bowl without apple cider vinegar available in case the dog does not like the flavor.
 Never give undiluted apple cider vinegar directly to your dog.

-For skin and ear issues, topical use is ideal using a diluted 50/50 water and apple cider vinegar mixture in a spray bottle or on a cotton ball to clean out the ears.
+For skin and ear issues, topical use is ideal.
+Use a diluted 50/50 water and apple cider vinegar mixture in a spray bottle or on a cotton ball to clean out the ears.

 Side Effects of Apple Cider Vinegar for Dogs

-If you give apple cider vinegar to your dog and notice these adverse effects, you could have your dog’s pH levels checked by your local veterinarian to determine if apple cider vinegar may help.
+If you give apple cider vinegar to your dog and notice these adverse effects, you should have your dog’s pH levels checked by your veterinarian to determine if apple cider vinegar is really the right solution.

-If your dog has health conditions, like kidney disease, that can lead to a more acidic pH in your dog’s body, these diseases could be exacerbated by giving apple cider vinegar orally.
+Oral administration of apple cider vinegar can exacerbate health conditions like kidney disease, which often mean a more acidic pH in your dog’s body.
 One of the simplest ways to assess your pet’s pH levels are with urine test strips or a pH check by your veterinarian.

 Due to apple cider vinegar’s acidity, make sure to avoid getting it in your dog’s eyes.
-Never give apple cider vinegar undiluted to your dog since it is acidic.
+Never give apple cider vinegar undiluted to your dog.
 Also, never use apple cider vinegar on open wounds, cuts, or sores because it burns.
 Using apple cider vinegar too frequently may also lead to dry skin and irritation in some dogs.